 Woolworths could be an industry leader by acting now: Other supermarkets like Coles (ASX: COL) and IGA (owned by Metcash Limited, ASX: MTS) pay close attention to what their competition is doing.
 Coles is still in the process of setting a no-deforestation target, but Woolworths is ahead of them by already having one – which means Woolworths has the opportunity to set the standard across the sector!

-You can create a SIX trading account and use the SIX platform to purchase shares in Woolworths.
+You can create a SIX trading account and use the SIX platform to purchase shares in the companies.

-Sign SIX’s agency agreement ensuring you will be on the list of shareholders supporting SIX’s resolutions with this company.
+Sign SIX's agency agreement ensuring you will be on the list of shareholders supporting SIX's resolutions with these companies.

 [1] The Wilderness Society, Deforestation, https://www.wilderness.org.au/protecting-nature/deforestation